flopeters1337/Moon/teaching/index.md

 ---
-layout: Teaching
+layout: teaching
 title: Courses
 excerpt: "List of courses I am giving or have given in the past"
 comments: false
 ---